xgrommx/Shipyard/doc/index.md

 If you're application is going to have 1000 lines of JavaScript, would you rather write all those yourself, or have 900 of them be in a framework that is tested and used by others?

-When starting a web application, you would reach for Django, or CakePHP, or Rails; never would you decide to use just he language itself.
+When starting a web application, you would reach for Django, or CakePHP, or Rails; never would you decide to use just the language itself.
 Why shouldn't you do the same when the target language is JavaScript?

 Goals
 -----